On the derived category of 1-motives

 \section{The Albanese complexes and their basic properties}

-We introduce homological and Borel-Moore Albanese complexes of an algebraic variety providing a computation of their 1-motivic homology.
+We now introduce homological and Borel-Moore Albanese complexes of an algebraic variety.
 We also consider a slightly more sophisticated cohomological Albanese complex $\LAlb^* (X)$ which is only contravariantly functorial for maps between schemes of the same dimension.
 All these complexes coincide for smooth proper schemes.